The Warm Home Discount: 2022 / 2023 updates

 Core Group 1: £150 for eligible pensioners

-• Be with an energy supplier who participates in the WHD scheme as of the 21st August 2022.
+• be with an energy supplier who participates in the WHD scheme

-Customers will be contacted in writing by mid-January 2023 to be advised of their eligibility for the scheme.
+If you are in this group you do not need to do anything.
+Customers will be contacted in writing by mid-December to be advised of their eligibility for the scheme.

 Core Group 2: £150 for eligible households (Low income/high energy costs)